 Yves Marchand & Romain Meffre

 Marchand (b.
 1981, France) and Meffre (b.
 1987, France) live and work in Paris.
-The photographers work as a collaborative partnership and are primarily interested in ruins.
-Their formal approach is a form of photo documentation.
+The photographic duo document ruins around the world with a formal and investigative approach.
 They draw inspiration from the work of Bernd and Hilla Becher.

 Montoya (b.
 1974, Spain) lives and works between Madrid and Brussels.
 She is a conceptual artist working in various mediums with a focus on sculpture and installation.
 Her work addresses temporality and nature.
 Montoya is inspired by natural forces.